smartdevicelink/sdl_hmi_integration_guidelines/docs/TTS/IsReady/index.md

 !!! note

-1. SDL sends `VR.IsReady` request after HMI confirms its readiness via `BC.OnREady` notification.
+1. SDL sends `TTS.IsReady` request after HMI confirms its readiness via `BC.OnREady` notification.
-2. If HMI responds with `"available":false`, SDL will not further communicate over VR interface with HMI.
+2. If HMI responds with `"available":false`, SDL will not further communicate over TTS interface with HMI.
-3. If HMI does not respond during SDL's default timeout, SDL will continue to send RPCs over VR interface to HMI.
+3. If HMI does not respond during SDL's default timeout, SDL will continue to send RPCs over TTS interface to HMI.

 !!!